 What food and drinks are available for purchase?

-In the lobby prior to the concert, there will be: a full bar, craft cocktails, and a grab and go station of some of the Chef’s featured favorites.
+In the lobby prior to the concert, there will be a full bar, craft cocktails, and a grab and go station of some of Chef Mike’s featured favorites.

 When do I applaud?

 Once the performance begins, you'll notice in your program book that many musical works have multiple movements or sections.
 While a short pause often follows each movement, it is customary to refrain from applauding during these pauses.
 After the final movement of a work, the conductor or performer will give a clear sign that the piece has concluded.
 If all else fails, you can always wait for the rest of the audience to begin clapping.
 When you do applaud, do so enthusiastically and let the performers know that Detroit audiences are the best!

 What are the upcoming concerts?